 The Boston Jewish Film Festival celebrates the richness of the Jewish experience through film and media.
 Throughout the year, the Festival engages and inspires the community to explore the full spectrum of Jewish life, values and culture.

+In 2007, departing Artistic Director Kaj Wilson was honored for her work by a commendation from the Boston Society of Film Critics.
 In 2009, the Festival received the “Cat’s Meow” award from the Chlotrudis Society for Independent Film.
-The award noted that The Boston Jewish Film Festival is “not just a great Boston film event, it’s a great champion and friend to all Boston things film related, and we think it’s the cat’s meow.”
+The award noted that The Boston Jewish Film Festival is, “not just a great Boston film event, it’s a great champion and friend to all Boston things film related, and we think it’s the cat’s meow.”